DannyValla/BaseGame/Readme.md

 This project is being developed with the following values ordered by importance:

-1. **Fast development**: No need to make technical research or testing, just focus on making
+1. **Fast development**: No need to make technical research or testing, just focus on making the game
 2. **Scalability**: Ability to include new features
 3. **Accessibility**: Easy to be tested and published